OpenAstronomy/python-3-for-scientists/python3_features.rst

 in one fell swoop.

-One of the nicest features is file path concatenation, replacing the cumbersome :func:`os.path.join` with the much-more elegant:
+One of the nicest features is file path concatenation, replacing the cumbersome :func:`os.path.join` with the elegant:

 .. doctest:: path
    :pyversion >= 3.4